 Parents: Beagle x Border Collie mix

 Beagles are America’s most beloved scent hounds.
 Crossbreed them with the iconic Border Collie and you have one of the most versatile dog breeds ever developed.
+The Border Beagle is unique, as the two parents are very different.

 They’re known for their affectionate and enthusiastic personalities.
 Fun-loving and playful by nature, the Border Beagle is a great companion no matter your situation.
+While Border Collies may be intense, the Beagle side calms them down a bit.

 They’ll likely have a longer coat than the Beagle, but will almost always retain the long goofy ears of the Beagle.
 Border Beagles are some of the best mixes, and their popularity shows it.